 Responses will only be shared with the adjudication committee.
 This form must be submitted before May 9, 2023 at 11:59 pm.

 Preparing your submission

-- Carefully review the Award Evaluation Criteria, so you have a clear idea of what the Award committee is looking for.
+- Carefully review the evaluation criteria so you have a clear idea of what the committee is looking for.